 The emergence of the IoT has created exciting opportunities for the development of new products, but many legal challenges exist with respect to safety, privacy, data security, government regulations, and other issues.
 Those companies that participate in the space also must be mindful about how best to protect their intellectual property related to their IoT-related systems and products and how to navigate potential IP minefields created by competitors.

-Maynard Cooper attorneys are helping clients meet these challenges and take advantage of the opportunities presented by the IoT.
+Maynard attorneys are helping clients meet these challenges and take advantage of the opportunities presented by the IoT.
 Our clients make, sell, and use “smart” products that are at the leading edge of IoT developments.
 We provide both strategic business counseling and legal advice to our clients in this new industry where markets, as well as legal requirements, are still developing.

-At Maynard Cooper we combine an entrepreneurial spirit and strategic focus with deep experience in key legal areas including:
+At Maynard we combine an entrepreneurial spirit and strategic focus with deep experience in key legal areas including:

 - Intellectual property